 Travel Camera

-Perast is picture-perfect…and you will want to capture the true beauty of the city with a good travel camera.
-We use a DSLR Canon Rebel with an 18-135mm lens because it takes quality photos, is easy to use and is a great budget camera for travelers
+Perast is picture-perfect…and you will want to capture the true beauty with a good travel camera.
+We use a DSLR Canon Rebel with a 18-135mm lens.
+It takes quality photos, is easy to use and is a great budget camera for travelers.

 Montenegro Travel Insurance

-Travel insurance may cover inconveniences – like lost luggage – but also can help if you get sick or injured while traveling.
-Consider the affordable rates at World Nomads
+Trip insurance may cover cost for inconveniences – like lost luggage – but also can help if you get sick or injured while traveling.
+Consider the affordable rates at World Nomads.

 Kotor, Montenegro Tips